 7.6.2 Detection of application control protocol messages

 Once the mcbalg/det event is set, the MG shall detect messages according to the parameters of that event.
 If an applicable message is detected, the MG shall send an ObservedEvent containing the "Message Content" (mc) parameter.
+The ObservedEvent may also contain the “Detected Protocol” (dtp) and/or the “Label” (lbl) parameters.
+The dtp and lbl parameters may be used by the MGC to determine which event instance the ObservedEvent relates to.
 By default, the message is not sent to other Terminations in the Context, unless the forwarding flag parameter was set to "True".

 7.6.3 Modification and sending of application control protocol messages